nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 1. hard to test complicated workflows
 1. provides fake confidence in functionality (_I wrote a bunch of unit tests!?! ... but they didn't really test the thing you did in the database_)

 I've found that unit tests are great in certain situtations.
 When you want to test individual functions and algorithms.
-They let you quickly answer questions: does `my_cool_function(foo: any)` actually return `bar: Thing`?
+They let you quickly answer questions such as does `my_cool_function(foo: any)` actually return `bar: Thing`, or is my algorithm working?
 It doesn't make much sense to write a complete system test for this.
 But at the same time it depends on what `my_cool_function` is doing and where it's being used in your application's stack.
 This leads me to my next, and favorite, form of testing.

 #### Integration Testing